johannesugb/johannesugb.github.io/_posts/wip 2026-03-23-mesh-shaders-for-everything.md

 | 20.4M triangles   | 20.2M triangles     |
 | 144 FPS   | 119 FPS        |

-_Table 2: Performance comparisons of a hardware tessellation-based implementation and its mesh shading-based counterpart, both of which subdivide the input terrain to rasterize over 20M triangles, measured on an RTX 4060 Ti._
+_Table 2: Performance comparisons of a hardware tessellation-based implementation and its mesh shading-based counterpart.
+Both approaches subdivide the input terrain to rasterize over 20 million triangles, measured on an RTX 4060 Ti._

+The results indicate a ~21% performance advantage for traditional hardware tessellation.
+This trend is even more pronounced in our own work on Fast Rendering of Parametric Objects on Modern GPUs, where an initial mesh shading–based reimplementation of a tessellation pipeline resulted in a 76% performance regression.
+Achieving a competitive implementation remains nontrivial: although mesh pipelines expose flexible, compute-like stages, data exchange between task and mesh shaders introduces additional complexity.

-The performance results in _Table 2_ indicate a +21% performance uplift for good old hardware tessellation.
+The performance results in _Table 2_ indicate a **~21% performance advantage** for traditional hardware tessellation.
-The difference is even bigger in favor of hardware tessellation in one of own research projects: I've created a mesh shading-based alternative tessellation implementation to replace the hardware tessellation-based implementation of our paper [Fast Rendering of Parametric Objects on Modern GPUs](https://johannesugb.github.io/gpu-programming/fast-rendering-of-parametric-objects-on-modern-gpus/), resulting in a -76% performance downturn for the initial, unoptimized implementation.
+The difference is even bigger in favor of hardware tessellation in one of our own research projects: I've created a mesh shading-based alternative tessellation implementation to replace the hardware tessellation-based implementation of our paper [Fast Rendering of Parametric Objects on Modern GPUs](https://johannesugb.github.io/gpu-programming/fast-rendering-of-parametric-objects-on-modern-gpus/), which resulted in a 76% performance regression.
-However, the path towards an optimized implementation is a bit unclear to me because even though graphics mesh pipelines offer two relatively generic compute shader-style shader stages, the data transfer between those two can be a bit unwieldy for the following reasons:
+Achieving a competitive implementation remains nontrivial: although mesh pipelines expose flexible, compute-like stages, data exchange between task and mesh shaders introduces additional complexity.

-In our paper's hardware tessellation-based implementation, we are sending quads (parametric patches) one by one to the hardware rasterizer which subdivides them with factors of up to 64x64.
-The straightforward translation of this approach to task and mesh shaders would be a workgroup size of 1:
+In the original hardware tessellation approach, parametric patches (quads) are submitted individually to the rasterizer and subdivided with factors of up to 64×64.
+A direct mapping of this strategy to task and mesh shaders would imply a workgroup size of 1:

 ```glsl
 layout(local_size_x = 1, local_size_y = 1, local_size_z = 1) in;
 ```
-However, then there are unused lanes in workgroup.
-Workgroup size should be set to at least 32 on NVIDIA GPUs, or 64 on AMD GPUs, in order to fully utilize GPU parallelism.
-However, with larger workgroup sizes, there can still be only **one payload** between task and mesh shaders as illustrated in _Figure 2_.
+This approach, however, leads to underutilized lanes within the workgroup.
+To fully leverage GPU parallelism, workgroup sizes should be at least 32 threads on NVIDIA architectures and 64 on AMD.
+Increasing the workgroup size introduces another constraint: only **one single payload** can be transferred between task and mesh shaders, as illustrated in _Figure 2_.

 |             |             |
 | ----------- | ----------- |